JonasRossou123/php-composer-monolog/README.md

 dark: emergency.log and email these messages using NativeMailerHandler You do not need to use an if to get the messages written in different files

+## Nice to have features
+Try to experiment with different Monolog features like different Handlers!